hopalingo/hopalingo.github.io/index.md

 Please note, this app is exclusive to Hopscotch and AwesomeE’s web player.

-<a href="https://hopalingo.github.io/redirects/play" class="button big">Well, what are you waiting for?
-Click here to load Hopalingo!</a>
+<code style="color : green"><a href="https://hopalingo.github.io/redirects/play" class="button big">Well, what are you waiting for?
+Click here to load Hopalingo!</a></code>

 # Update Log
 ## v0.00 - idk
 added nothing

+# Status
+Due to this being in a draft, we will have downtime while working on new courses.
+This is so we are able to produce an enjoyable time for you learning code.

+Status: <code style="color : green">Online!</code>